🔖 7 min read

 Gion Odori is held at Gion Kaikan, near Yasaka Shrine, and has a history dating back to 1894.
 It’s one of Kyoto’s longest-running shows and offers a rare opportunity to witness the captivating performances of maiko and geiko up close.

-Tickets for this enchanting event go on sale from August 1.
-Every spring and fall, Kyoto’s hanamachi (geisha districts) come to life with public dance performances, making it an affordable and respectful way to witness these iconic performing artists.
+Every spring and autumn, Kyoto’s hanamachi (geisha districts) come to life with public dance performances, making it an affordable and respectful way to witness these iconic performing artists.

 Mt.
 Fuji Marathon